Philenoptera violacea

-General Info – summary
+General Info – Summary

 This graceful Tree is up to 20m high.
-Damaged parts may releases a red sap.
+Damaged parts may release a red sap.
 Bark and roots are toxic.
 The imparipinnate greyish Leaves have up to 3 pairs of opposite leaflets with a much larger single end one.
 The whitish, blue or violet, scented pea-like, zygomorphic bisexual Flowers are in racemes.
 9 + 1 free stamens and an incurved stigma are present.
 The Fruit is a suspended, indehiscent pod with 2-4 reniform seeds.

 Description